 Consider buying fruits, vegetables, meats and eggs from local farmers.
 When you buy local, in-season foods are generally cheaper and travel costs are minimized.
 And hey, if you find a really great deal - buy extra and freeze it!

 STOP!
 Do not scrape those leftovers into the garbage.
 Toss them in a container and eat them tomorrow.
 There are two things that help us ensure our leftovers always get eaten.
 The first is having proper containers on hand.
 I swear by our stackable glass pyrex dishes.
 The second is getting creative with the way you use leftovers because let's be real, 1-day old soggy stir fry isn't so awesome.
 Turn leftover veggies into a soup or roll up your leftover salad in a wrap.

 #11.
 Buy in Bulk

-It's no secret buying in bulk can save you money.
-A lot of health food stores have a bulk food section where you can stock up on organic goodness likes nuts and spices for less.
+It's no secret that buying in bulk can save you money.
+A lot of health food stores have a bulk food section where you can stock up on organic goodness like nuts and spices for less.
 Bulk Barn is also an awesome go-to.